Neeraj319/SinglePageBlog/Readme.md

 ## Run Locally

-#### Note: Make .env file and add configurations according to .enc.example
+#### Note: Make .env file and add configurations according to .env.example

 - with Docker (recommended)
 - without Docker (not recommended)